-Concert posters are relatively inexpensive compared to other collectibles and while some posters sell for large sums of money, a far greater percentage are not going to break the bank.
-Printed in generally small runs of 200 – 2,500 copies, made their survival rates low and in turn increased the value of these rare commodities.
+Concert posters are relatively inexpensive compared to other collectibles.
+While some posters sell for large sums of money, a far greater percentage are not going to break the bank.
+Being printed in generally small runs of 200 – 2,500 copies has made their survival rates low.
+In turn, the value of these rare commodities has increased.
 Concert posters come in different shapes and sizes, but we will focus on three distinct formats: posters (11″ X 17″), flyers (8″ X 11″), and handbills (postcard to business card size).

-Posters emerged in the late 1800s as lithography made it cheap and fast to print up images on cardboard to help promote anything from commercial products to live performances of theater or music.
-The format was popularized in France with posters designed by artists like Toulouse Lautrec, Jules Cheret, and their contemporaries, many of whom are now considered to be fine artists.
-The turn of the century French actress, Sarah Bernhardt, achieved celebrity status thanks in no small part to eye-catching posters by illustrator Alphonse Mucha, a publicity campaign that helped make posters the preferred form of inexpensive advertisement which is still popular today.
+Posters emerged in the late 1800s as lithography made it cheap and fast to print images on cardboard.
+They were used to help promote anything from products to live theater or music.
+The format was popularized in France with posters designed by artists like Toulouse Lautrec, Jules Cheret, and their peers, many of whom are now considered to be fine artists.
+At the turn of the century French actress, Sarah Bernhardt, achieved celebrity status thanks in no small part to eye-catching posters by illustrator Alphonse Mucha.
+This publicity campaign helped make posters the preferred form of low-cost advertisement.
+It is, of course, still popular today.

-In the years between the 1900s to the mid-1960s, most posters used to promote live performances were in the format referred to as “boxing style posters,” typically a rectangular piece of board with simple photos or illustrations of a performer or group and basic information about the date, time, location, and admission price.
+From the 1900s to the mid-1960s, most posters used to promote live performances were in a format referred to as “boxing style posters.”
+Typically, these were rectangular pieces of board with simple photos or illustrations of a performer or group and basic information about the date, time, location, and admission price.
 The name pays homage to the boxing matches this particular style of poster represented in the 1920s.
 While there were exceptions, this style of poster was simple, direct, and commonplace.
 Boxing posters were used in the late 1940s and early 1950s to bring awareness to various performances from multiple artists.
 They would go on later to advertise all genres of music that we know today.

 The Start of a Movement

-When the Beatles appeared on the scene, the boxing style poster was still popular, and as one can guess, any memorabilia connected to the Fab Four are in great demand, as the fervor for the band has remained consistently strong more than five decades after the group split up.
-Beatles concert posters were the last hurrah for the boxing design, as the band stopped touring just before the next big step forward in the concert poster’s evolution, the psychedelic movement, which would change the landscape of concert posters forever.
+When the Beatles appeared on the scene, the boxing style poster was still popular.
+As one can guess, any memorabilia connected to the Fab Four is in great demand.
+The fervor for the band has remained consistently strong more than five decades after the group split up.
+Beatles concert posters were the last hurrah for the boxing design, as the band stopped touring just before the next big step forward in the concert poster’s evolution.
+The psychedelic movement would change the landscape of concert posters forever.

 The Psychedelic Concert Poster

-In the mid-1960s, the counterculture movement started to take hold, and rock music was at the forefront of the antiwar messaging of the era.
-The combination of revolutionary upheaval, civil rights activism and, a flood of illicit substances such as marijuana and LSD would create a groundswell of new, experimental music styles, and, in turn, would greatly affect the design, and consciousness of the artists making concert posters.
+In the mid-1960s, the counterculture movement started to take hold.
+Rock music was at the forefront of the antiwar messaging of the era.
+The combination of revolutionary upheaval, civil rights activism and, a flood of illicit substances such as marijuana and LSD would create a groundswell of new, experimental music styles.
+In turn, this would greatly affect the design and consciousness of the artists making concert posters.